Quantco/pixi-pack/README.md

 ```

 > [!NOTE]
-> The `environment.yml` and `repodata.json` files are only for this use case, `pixi-pack unpack` does not use them.
+> The `environment.yml` and `repodata.json` files are only for this use case, `pixi-unpack` does not use them.

 > [!NOTE]
 > Both `conda` and `mamba` are always installing pip as a side effect when they install python, see [`conda`'s documentation](https://docs.conda.io/projects/conda/en/25.1.x/user-guide/configuration/settings.html#add-pip-as-python-dependency-add-pip-as-python-dependency).
-> This is different from how `pixi` works and can lead to solver errors when using `pixi-pack`'s compatibility mode since `pixi-pack` doesn't include `pip` by default.
+> This is different from how `pixi` works and can lead to solver errors when using `pixi-pack`'s compatibility mode since `pixi` doesn't include `pip` by default.
 > You can fix this issue in two ways:
 >
 > - Add `pip` to your `pixi.lock` file using `pixi add pip`.